 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Originally found in Arizona, TCD affects many types of walnut trees to varying degrees but is lethal to black walnuts, which often are grown in plantations in Indiana but also are common in the state's urban and rural forests.
-As of August 2010, this disease is not know to occur in the State of Indiana.

 Walnut trees affected by the disease typically die within two to three years after symptoms are noticed.